New Strongly Regular Graphs Found via Local Search for Partial Difference Sets: Results

 All SRG dimensions with $n \le 144$ were searched for PDSs in every group, as well as SRG dimensions with $145 \le n \le 215$ or $218 \le n \le 238$, where the existence of an SRG was unknown according to Brouwer's table \cite{Brouwer}.
 See Table \ref{trialstab} for the maximum number of trials of local search run for each parameter set.
 For each parameter set and group, trials were run until a PDS was found or the maximum number of trials ran without finding a PDS.
 Thus, the vast majority of trials were spent searching for PDSs in groups where they likely do not exist.
 For example, only 130 trials were needed to generate a (147,66,25,33) PDS in SmallGroup(147,4), but 43218 trials were spent failing to find a (147,66,25,33) PDS in SmallGroup(147,5).

 In total, PDSs with 62 different parameter values were found in 1254 nonisomorphic groups.
 Many of these PDSs replicate known results, but some are new.
-See Table \ref{newSRG} for new SRGs found with this search and their associated PDSs (the SRG is constructed by taking the Cayley graph of the given PDS).
-The existence of the SRGs in Table \ref{newSRG} was open \cite{Brouwer}.
+We highlight two parameter sets for which we found a new SRG in Table \ref{newSRG}.
+To extract the SRGs from the PDSs given in Table \ref{newSRG}, adapt GAP code in Figure \ref{pdsCode}.
+We found two (144,52,16,20) PDSs, one in SmallGroup(144,68) and one in SmallGroup(144,126).
+The Cayley graphs of these PDSs give isomorphic (144,52,16,20) SRGs.
 From De Winter, Kamischke, and Wang we know that the (144,52,16,20) PDSs are genuinely nonabelian \cite{AutoSRG}.
+We found two (147,66,25,33) PDSs, one in SmallGroup(147,3) and one in SmallGroup(147,4).
+The Cayley graphs of these PDSs give isomorphic (147,66,25,33) SRGs.
 From Theorem 3.4 in Ma's PDS survey \cite{MaSurvey}, we know that the (147,66,25,33) PDSs are genuinely nonabelian.
+Note that the (147,66,25,33) SRG does not yield the partial geometry pg(6,10,3); although the clique number of this graph is 7, there are too few cliques of size 7 to give a partial geometry \cite{BrouwerAnalysis}.
+From Brouwer we know that the existence of (144,52,16,20) and (147,66,25,33) SRGs was open \cite{Brouwer}.

 Please refer to the Github (\url{https://github.com/42ABC/PDS_local/}) for the complete list of PDSs, which includes PDSs with parameters (81,32,13,12), (81,40,19,20), (125,28,3,7), (125,52,15,26), (125,62,30,31), (144,55,22,20), and (144,66,30,30).
 Please note that PDSs in the source code are zero-indexed (C++ style), whereas PDSs included in the paper are 1-indexed (GAP-style).
 Thus, to load any PDS in the repository into GAP, 1 must be added to every element.